ElonaMaliqi/Recipe-Hub/README.md

 Make sure you make an API Key from the [spoonacular API](https://spoonacular.com/food-api/)\
 Developed with **HTML**, **CSS**, and **JavaScript** for a seamless user experience.

+## Disclaimer
+This is a mock project designed to demonstrate the functionality of a recipe discovery platform.
+Users can search for meals and access detailed recipes, but the data is fetched from an API and is not original content.\
+Please note that all contact information provided on this website is fictional and for demonstration purposes only.

 ## Screenshots

 ![1](https://github.com/user-attachments/assets/90aa67ad-4599-4047-8f64-4832148e7c0c)